PacktPublishing/Learn-D3.js-Second-Edition/Part2/Chapter05/Tutorial/README.md

 }
 ```

 Finally, call these functions in a `configure()` function that is exported by the module.
-Since we didn’t render anything yet, print the data in the console so it can be inspected:
+Since we didn’t render anything yet, let's print the data in the console so it can be inspected:

 ```js
 export function configure() {